-The diesel fuel usage is the top emissions source that cannot be easily reduced or influenced due to the majority of the vehicle fleet being made up of 4WD diesel Utes.
+The diesel fuel usage is the top emissions source that cannot be easily reduced or influenced due to most of the vehicle fleet being made up of 4WD diesel Utes.
 The 4WD diesel Utes are the only suitable vehicle available on the market currently for accessing remote locations to undertake the required work.
-As new technology is available Horizons Regional Council will adopt cleaner vehicle options as we have when replacing passenger vehicles in the fleet.
+During this reporting period, where appropriate, three transitions have been made from ICE or hybrid 2WD vehicles to fully electric options.
+Further opportunities for similar transitions will continue to be explored.

-1.5.
+2.3.
 STAFF ENGAGEMENT

-Although we have not established specific emissions reduction commitments there is still a committed focus on emissions reductions and staff are kept well informed and engaged at various levels.
+It remains that we have not established specific emissions reduction commitments, but there is still a committed focus on emissions reductions and staff are kept well informed and engaged at various levels.
 Examples of this include council workshops to discuss the last Toitū IMR, all staff meetings with an emissions reduction focus and a Sustainability Group who are staff who meet regularly to collaborate to establish 'on the ground' initiatives such as waste minimisation (worm farms, waste audits, recycling stations to replace desk bins) which is implemented across all controlled sites.